Microchipping

 We use microchips made by HomeAgain®.
 These are high quality devices made by a good and reliable company.
 They do not charge a fee if you need to update your information in their database, and they are helpful with any issues.
 Their microchips are 134.2 kHz ISO certified, meaning that they meet the standard required for international travel to most countries.

 If your pet doesn’t have a microchip, or if you are unsure if it does, we can easily help!
 We try to keep all of our patients’ microchip numbers on file in our system as well.
-Also, check with us if you are planning on traveling abroad with your pet or if your contact information has changed.
-We can help make sure that everything is taken care of.

 At My Best Friend Veterinary Center, we want to make sure that your pet stays safe and happy in your home and we believe that microchipping is one important way to ensure that.
-Please contact us if you have any other questions.
+If your pet does not have a microchip, or if you are not sure, the team at My Best Friend Veterinary Center can check and implant one during a regular visit.
+Contact us or book an appointment online.

 Microchip Lookup